nasrina081/SeeingEye/README.md

 🌟 Inspired by an app connecting the blind and sighted, I developed this project to provide efficient assistance.
 Unlike the app's queue, Seeing Eyes helps multiple users without delay.

-📁 Check out the project code and details below!
+📁 Check out a demo and more details [here](https://devpost.com/software/seeing-eye-f18sc5)